For the Trope Namer website Superdickery.com, go here.

 Elisa gets it when she suddenly starts acting more irritable and violent, until she quits the force to join the mob.
 Of course, she's really undercover the whole time.

-The Young Justice episode Image opens with Batman, Green Arrow and Black Canary watching a recording of Black Canary and Superboy sparring and starting to kiss passionately.
+The Young Justice episode "Image" opens with Batman, Green Arrow and Black Canary watching a recording of Black Canary and Superboy sparring and starting to kiss passionately.
 After the title credits it turns out it's actually Miss Martian taking on Black Canary's image.
 The real Black Canary wasn't happy to learn about it.

 Batman himself has his own Super Dickery case in "Death Race to Oblivion!"
 When various heroes and villains are gathered by Mongul to race against his champion, and any of them getting heart's desire if they win, Batman coldly attempts to beat everyone in the race even sacrificing his own fellow heroes.
 Turns out he and Green Arrow are secretly working together to take Mongul out with Green Arrow intentionally losing the race.

 In the Beast Wars episode "Double Jeopardy," Rattrap apparently betrays the Maximals to save his own skin.
 It turns out to be an act set up between him and Optimus to figure out how the Predacons were always aware of their plans.
 Part of the plan was for Optimus and Rattrap to "argue" about Rattrap's loyalty.

 Green Lantern: The Animated Series shows how to do this trope right.
-After being well-established as good, if a little reckless, Green Lantern, Sinestro randomly starts attacking Hal and Kilowog.
+After being well-established as a good, if a little reckless, Green Lantern, Sinestro randomly starts attacking Hal and Kilowog.
 As he's a villain in the comics, it's not to hard to buy this as his Face-Heel Turn.
 It's not.